-The final provision will cover a situation such as that where goods are delivered against a bank guarantee before the bill comes into the possession of a consignee or an indorsee.
+The final provision will cover a situation such as that where goods are delivered against a bank guarantee before the bill comes into the possession of a consignee or an endorsee.

-5. As mentioned earlier, liabilities under the contract of carriage are no longer transferred simultaneously with title to sue.
+5. Liabilities under the contract of carriage are no longer transferred simultaneously with title to sue.
 Under s 3 of the new Act they will only attach to persons in whom rights of suit are vested when they either:

-(a) take or demand delivery of the goods, or
+a- take or demand delivery of the goods

-(b) make a claim under the contract of carriage, or
+b- make a claim under the contract of carriage